Ithaca College Solar Project Frequently Asked Questions (FAQ)

 1. How large is the system?

-The ground-mount solar array is 2.9 MW and will generate an estimated 3.55 million kilowatt-hours of electricity in its first year, which is roughly the amount needed to power 500 average-sized homes in New York for a year.
-The power generated will meet approximately 10 percent of the college’s energy demand.
-On campus, that would be equal to powering the Gannett Center, Dillingham Center and Williams Hall academic buildings, along with the Emerson residence Hall.
+The ground-mount solar array is 2.9 MW DC/2.0 MW AC and will generate an estimated 3.55 million kilowatt-hours of electricity in its first year, which is roughly the amount needed to power 500 average-sized homes in New York for a year.
+The power generated will meet approximately 10 percent of the college’s electricity demand.
+On campus, that would be equal to powering the Gannett Center, Dillingham Center and Williams Hall academic buildings, along with the Emerson residence hall.

 2. What are the associated environmental benefits?